New Application Barscale

 - As related, I continue to support the possibility of development of some type of "vector library" within ISIS.
 That is, generation of some type of vector file (e.g. EPS) output that could be then utilized in both vector (e.g. Adobe, ESRI, etc) and raster (e.g. ISIS, etc) applications.
 This would be relevant for barscale, grid, and any other existing or eventual "drawing" applications (points, curves, symbols, etc).

-#10 Updated by Janet Barrett about 6 years ago
+#10 Updated by Janet Barrett over 6 years ago

 I now have a barscale program that is ready for user testing.
 I am still working on the documentation, but you are welcome to read what I have so far and make suggestions for improvement.
 The barscale program can be used by setting your isis to /work/projects/isis/latest/m00575/trunk/isis.
 The program has all the options that were requested: 1) where to calculate scale (PIXRES parameter), 2) length of the bar scale (UNITS, LEFTLIMIT, LEFTSEGS, RIGHTLIMIT, RIGHTSEGS parameters), 3) lower left corner line/sample of bar scale in image file (CORNERLINE, CORNERSAMPLE parameters), 4) set background to black or white (BACKGROUND parameter), 5) where to print text in relation to bar scale (TEXTLOC parameter), 6) option to pad the image with bar scale (PADIMAGE, PLACEMENT parameters).